 MD.
 FCNeur (SA), FRACP

-For the past eleven years working closely with Prof Corbett, Ventzi has participated extensively in activities of continuing professional development (CPD).
-In parallel with the expansion of CNS, he will continue hereafter to participate actively in the ongoing in-house CPD program of CNS, which will include regular video case conferences on complex cases and a Journal Club, which will be shared with the other three Neurologists of CNS, via a dedicated, high-speed video-based Managed Private Communications Network.
+For the past eleven years, working closely with Professor Corbett, Ventzi has participated extensively in activities of continuing professional development (CPD).
+In parallel with the expansion of CNS, he will continue hereafter to participate actively in the ongoing in-house CPD program of CNS.
+This will include regular video case conferences on complex cases and a Journal Club, which will be shared with the other Neurologists of CNS via a dedicated, high-speed, video-based Managed Private Communications Network.

-Ventzi lives on the Gold Coast with his family, and consults in both Southport and Meadowbrook.
+Ventzi lives on the Gold Coast with his family and consults in Southport.
 In the process of assessing some thousands of patients during the past eleven years, he has formed close professional relationships with colleagues and referrers throughout South East Queensland.
-He has now been a valued member of CNS for over eleven years, and intends to maintain this association for the remainder of his professional career, in parallel with maintaining his exclusive sub-specialty focus on neurophysiology.
+He has now been a valued member of CNS for over eleven years and intends to maintain this association for the remainder of his professional career, in parallel with maintaining his exclusive sub-specialty focus on neurophysiology.

 Dr Beratgul Echeverria, Neurologist and Neurophysiologist